 This new novel by Mingarelli doesn’t offer any miracles, but his story of wretched humanity revived around a piping hot dish shows once more the greatness of an incredibly unassuming author.
 Breathtaking

 Masterly and necessary… no intervening hand is noticeable in Sam Taylor’s rendering of Mingarelli

 Mingarelli’s lapidary tale of awakened conscience unites historical events with the mood of a forest fairy-tale….
 Brief, elegant, quietly lyrical yet driven by an inward fire

 One of the most quietly shattering novels I’ve read

 This is Mingarelli at his best.
 A story delivered with restraint, in hushed, sensitive prose.
 Perfect.

 About Hubert Mingarelli

-Hubert is the author of numerous novels, short story collections and fiction for young adults.
-His book Quatre soldats ([Four Soldiers], Le Seuil, 2003) won the Prix Médicis.
-He lives in Grenoble.
+Hubert was a French author of numerous novels, short story collections and fiction for young adults.
+His book Quatre soldats (Four Soldiers) won the Prix Médicis in 2003.
 A Meal in Winter was shortlisted for the 2014 Independent Foreign Fiction Prize.
 Hubert sadly passed away in early 2020.